Proto-Slavic accent

-Proto-Slavic accent is the accentual system of Proto-Slavic and is closely related to the accentual system of some Baltic languages (Lithuanian and Latvian) with whom it shares many common innovations that occurred in the Proto-Balto-Slavic period.
+The Proto-Slavic accent is the accentual system of Proto-Slavic and is closely related to the accentual system of some Baltic languages (Lithuanian and Latvian) with which it shares many common innovations that occurred in the Proto-Balto-Slavic period.
 Deeper, it inherits from the Proto-Indo-European accent.
 In modern languages the prototypical accent is reflected in various ways, some preserving the Proto-Slavic situation to a greater degree than others.

 Evolution from Proto-Balto-Slavic

 Proto-Balto-Slavic is reconstructed with a free lexical accent, and a distinction between "short" and "long" syllables.
 A long syllable was any syllable containing either a long vowel, a diphthong, or a so-called "sonorant diphthong" consisting of a short vowel plus *l, *m, *n or *r in the syllable coda.
 Short syllables consisted of a short vowel with either no coda or an obstruent in the coda.
 The distinction between long and short syllables remained important throughout the early history of Slavic.

 Long vowels were present in Proto-Balto-Slavic, and remained in Proto-Slavic as well.
 However, alongside the distinctions in quantity, Slavic also developed distinctions in quality between short and long vowels: